 There are 7 steps to the perfect pullover:

-- Now place your feet shoulder wide apart and brace your core
+- Set your feet shoulder width apart (Keep a straight lower back and brace your core)

-- From here bring your hands towards your hips while having almost straight arms (make sure that your elbow pass your upper body)
+- Bring your hands towards your hips while having almost straight arms

 - Repeat for reps